sashafierce/LinearAlgbra-Solver/README.md

       * cd akankshabhardwaj-vlabs
       * chmod +x build.sh
       * ./build.sh
 * Dependencies

-* Deployment instructions
+      * To generate the platform specific makefile (for platforms other than Ubuntu 16.04) the script 'build.sh' requires 'qmake' to be installed.

 * Tested on
-> OS: Ubuntu 16.04.1 LTS [linux version 4.4.0-51-generic]
+       * OS: Ubuntu 16.04.1 LTS [linux version 4.4.0-51-generic]